 Capesize Vessels

-Capesize vessels are used to signify those vessels which cannot pass through the canals of Panama and Suez.
+Capesize vessels are used to signify those vessels that cannot pass through the canals of Panama and Suez.

 These bulk carriers can transport between 80,000 and 175,000 tons, however, their load carrying extends simply to ores and minerals.
 Overall, they are quite rare, as are the ports with the space to receive them.